-Due to the great adaptability to different soil types Over centuries, different tastes came up.
-In the late 1990s, the best clones began to be selected.
-The yield-proof vine is prone to Botrytis and yellowing, but resistant to drought, Characteristic is the slow, late maturity, It usually produces not very colorful, but reds with alcohol, acidity and tannins with aromas of cherries, violets, plums and leather, as well as large aging potential,
+Due to the great adaptability to different soil types Different tastes have emerged over the centuries.
+At the end of the 1990s, the best clones were selected.
+The profitable vine is susceptible to Botrytis and yellowing but resistant to drought, The slow, late is characteristic maturity, It usually produces not very colorful, but alcohol, acid and tannin-rich red wines with aromas of cherries, violets, plums and leather, as well as large aging potential,

-Outside Europe, there are cultivated areas in the countries Argentina (2,011 ha), Australia (589 ha), Brazil (26 ha), Chile (100 ha), Israel.
-Canada (3 ha), New Zealand (6 ha), South Africa (61 ha), Thailand (2 ha) and Tunisia (842 ha), as well as in the United States (852 ha) in the states California and Washington, In 2010, a total of 77,709 hectares of vineyards with increasing tendency were reported (ten years earlier, there were 68,877 hectares).
-The variety thus occupied in the world varieties ranking the rank 13th
+Outside of Europe, there is acreage in the countries Argentina (2,011 ha), Australia (589 ha), Brazil (26 ha), Chile (100 ha), Israel.
+Canada (3 ha), New Zealand (6 ha), South Africa (61 ha), Thailand (2 ha) and Tunisia (842 ha), as well as in the United States (852 hectares) in the states California and Washington, In 2010, a total of 77,709 hectares of vines were shown with increasing tendency (ten years earlier it was 68,877 hectares).
+The variety thus proved worldwide varieties ranking rank 13.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)